Dianthera americana

 Dianthera americana, commonly known as the American water-willow, is an herbaceous, aquatic flowering plant in the family Acanthaceae.
 This perennial species is native to North America, and can typically be found in abundance throughout the eastern half of the continent along shorelines, in lakes or ponds, or in the shallow riffles of streams and rivers.
+The species has biological interest because of its unusual vegetative reproduction and historical association with mosquito breeding.

 Etymology

 The American water-willow was formerly known as Justicia americana, named after Scottish botanist and horticulturalist James Justice.
 "Americana" reflects the plant's origin in the Americas.

 The common name "water-willow" comes from the plant's leaves resembling those of willow trees, though the plant is not woody or related to the willows.

-Morphology and Anatomy
+Morphology and anatomy

-Shoots and Stems
+Shoots and stems

 D. americana grows partially submerged in still or flowing water, reaching anywhere from about 1.6 to 4 feet (48.7 to 121.92 cm) tall from a slender, creeping rhizome.
 These plants produce both stolons and erect stems, which allow them to form extensive colonies, with some exceeding 90 m² (or 1,000 ft²).
 The stems are green, straight, and angular to hexagonal in their cross-section.
 Their diameter can be around 2 cm (0.8 in) at their base in deep water and taper to less than 0.3 cm (0.1 in) towards the apex.
 Erect stems vary in size depending on the water depth that they reside in.
 These stems usually reach around 50 to 100 cm (1.6 to 3.3 ft) in height, but in deep water, they can grow closer to 1.5m (almost 5 ft).
 In established patches, around 10-22 stems occur every square foot.
 Stems growing in deep water often produce adventitious water roots on the lower 4-8 nodes, and leaves only grow about 1-5 nodes above that zone.

 The stolons are anatomically similar to the erect stems, but produce roots at every node.
 They creep several feet across the substrate and remain green unless they are covered by sediment.
 Dense colonies can contain more than 173 miles of stolons per acre, and average stolon lengths of 52 inches by the later summer.
 Nodes on stolons can rapidly produce new shoots, and detached fragments can float for many days before rerooting along shorelines and producing more shoots.